Patryk-Majchrzak/currency-converter-react/README.md

 6. For setting the tim I combined useEffect, setIntervaal & clearInterval to create Interval that will show you dat with clock updating every second if Clock component exists and if not Interval will be immidiately cleared.
 This way unused intervals are cleared and code can be more efficient.
 5. Currencies and rates are downloaded from API (free version up to 1,500 requests)
 6. Before data from API will be fetched, loading screen will appear (I added 2 seconds timeout, so it won't disappear imidiately)
-7. If there will be any error with fetching the data custom error screen with user-friendly format will appesr
+7. If there will be any error with fetching the data custom error screen with user-friendly format will appear
+8. Libraries i18next and react-i18next used to change website's language

 ## Available Scripts